 About this Guide

-This guide is intended to help you look at resources that may be helpful for further understanding topics you will come across in the course of this panel series.
+This guide is intended to help you look at resources that may be helpful for further understanding topics you will be discussed across the course of this panel series.
 You will find ebooks, statistics, reference books, and popular sources to help you further deepen your knowledge.

 In depth research on controversial topics ranging from social issues to environment, health, education, science, and technology issues.